Autechre: Collaborations, remixes and covers

 Both Booth and Brown are known to have been heavily involved with the majority of releases by the mysterious Gescom collective, although Booth admitted in an interview that around 20 to 30 musicians overall are connected with what he describes as an "umbrella project".
 Three elaborately packaged albums (æ^{3}o & h^{3}æ, æo^{3} & ^{3}hæ, and ha^{3}oe & ah^{3}eo) have been made by Autechre in collaboration with Andrew M. McKenzie's ongoing Hafler Trio project.
 These albums are significantly more minimal than any other Autechre release, featuring dense, claustrophobic and noisy drones.
 A track called "Elephant Gear", credited to both Autechre and Canadian breakcore musician Venetian Snares under the alias AEVSVS, was released on a compilation in tribute to Elektron co-founder Daniel Hansson, who died in a car accident.
 Autechre have collaborated with several artists for live performances, including Zoviet France, Fennesz and Roedelius.
 3. Telepathics Meh In-Sect Connection, an album by Sean Booth in collaboration with Mika Vainio of Pan Sonic and Kouhei Matsunaga, was released in early 2010.

 In 2009 they contributed a cover of an LFO song to the Warp20 compilation, as well as having their song "Tilapia" covered by John Callaghan.

 The compilation CD The Only Blip Hop Record You Will Ever Need, Vol. 1, issued in 2002 by David Byrne's Luaka Bop Records, contains a cover version of "Gnit" performed by Marie + Scratch.
 It is performed using only human voice samples.

-The band Pink Freud has performed covers of several Autechre numbers, including "Basscadet", "Cichli" and "Bike".
-These live performances are available on YouTube.
+The band Pink Freud has performed covers of several Autechre numbers, including "Basscadet", "Cichli" and "Bike"; a full live album of covers entitled Pink Freud Plays Autechre was released in 2016.
+In 2026, Shane Parish released Autechre Guitar, an album of Autechre covers adapted to acoustic guitar.

 Autechre helped initiate the All Tomorrow's Parties music festival in 2000, and curated the 2003 festival.